Are fish and fish oils safe for my dog?

-Is there a connection between mercury and epilepsy?
+Is there a connection between high mercury levels and epilepsy?

-Many people believe it takes a long period of time to cleanse mercury from the body.
-However, in practice, I've seen many dog's mercury levels drop dramatically by following these seven steps.
+There is a general misconception that it takes a long time to eliminate mercury from the body.
+In practice, I've seen many most dogs reduce their mercury levels to normal by using the following

 - Stop feeding fish and fish treats.
 If you give fish oils, ensure they come from a mercury-free source.

-- If you're wondering what your dog's mercury levels are, test your dog's hair using a HairQ test.
-I recommend running a test once or twice a year, depending on the previous test results.
+- If you're wondering what your dog's mercury levels are, test your dog's hair using a HairQ Test.
+I recommend running a test once or twice a year, depending on previous test results.

-- Ideally avoid kibble, canned food or low-grade meat.
-Remember cheap meat is produced by feeding cheap feed that often comes from third world countries where the quality control can be much lower.
+- Ideally avoid kibble, canned food, or low-grade meat.
+Remember that cheap meat is produced by feeding cheap feed, which often comes from third-world countries where quality control can be much lower.
 Such feed is more likely to be contaminated.

 - Stop feeding fish or dehydrated liver treats.
-If you've been feeding fish or dehydrated liver treats, test your dog with a HairQ test to see what the contamination level is.
-As a side note - liver is the detoxification organ of the body and feeding even small amounts of dehydrated liver can add up.
+If you've been feeding fish or dehydrated liver treats, you can give your dog a HairQ Test to see what their contamination level is.
+As a side note - liver is the detoxification organ of the body and feeding even small amounts of dehydrated liver can add up over time.

-- Start a one to two-month course of Liver Support and Cleanse (Livton) - a herbal formula cleanse that I recommend doing every six months.
+- Start a six week course of Liver Support and Cleanse (LiverTune) - an herbal formula cleanse that I recommend doing every six months.

-SHOULD OTHER SUPPLEMENTS BE DISCONTINUED OR GIVEN DURING A CLEANSE?
+SHOULD OTHER SUPPLEMENTS AND MEDICATION BE GIVEN DURING A CLEANSE?

-- If your dog has been on the essential supplements such as GreenMin, SoulFood, FeelGood Omega and GutSense before, you do not need to stop them during the cleanse.
+If your dog has been getting the essential supplements prior to the cleanse, there is no need to stop providing them during the cleanse.

-How often do you need to repeat this cleanse?
+How often do you need to repeat the cleanse?

 © Dr. Peter Dobias, DVM